-Suppose your mass is 70.0 kg and your density is 970 kg/m3.
-If you could stand on a scale in a vacuum chamber on Earth's surface, the reading of the scale would be mg = 70.0 kg(9.80 N/kg) = 686 N. What will the scale read when you are completely submerged in air of density 1.29 kg/m3?
+Suppose your mass is 70.0 kg and your density is 970 kg/m.
+If you could stand on a scale in a vacuum chamber on Earth's surface, the reading of the scale would be mg = 70.0 kg(9.80 N/kg) = 686 N. What will the scale read when you are completely submerged in air of density 1.29 kg/m?

 Sketch and translate • Make a labeled sketch of the situation and choose the system of interest.
 If applicable, decide on the initial and final states. • Include all known information in the sketch and indicate the unknown(s) you wish to determine.
 Simplify and diagram • Indicate any assumptions you are making. • Identify objects outside the system that interact with it. • Construct a force diagram for the system, including a vertical coordinate axis.
 The buoyant force is just one of the forces included in the diagram. • Construct a bar chart or any other graphical representation that might help solve the problem.
+Represent mathematically • Use the force diagram to help apply Newton's second law in component form. • Use the energy bar chart to calculate work and energy if needed. • Use the expression for buoyant force and the definitions of pressure and density if needed; sometimes you might need the ideal gas law.
+Solve and evaluate • Insert the known physical quantities and solve for the desired unknown. • Evaluate your final result in terms of units, reasonable magnitude, and whether the answer makes sense in limiting cases.